DylanJohnston/GmodSL2_complementary_code/README.md

 This code computes E_2^{0,0} \otimes F = Tor^0 \otimes F for a given nilpotent u (and thus its associated Phi: SL2 --> G) where F is a prime field of characteristic 0 or p>0.

-The program will first ask for a group (e.g. A4, B6, D7, G2).
-It will then calculate and store coefficients and exponents of the rankG fundamental characters.
+Upon running the code the user will first be asked for a group (e.g. A4, B6, D7, G2).
+Coefficients and exponents of the rankG fundamental characters will then calculated and stored in list format ready to be used later.
 (Warning: for rank > 7 this can take a while.
-This code is likely far from optimised.)
+This part of the code is likely far from optimised.)

 label (R)